UCL-ARC/myriad-python-analysis-example/README.md

 > which is available both for self-paced study and is also delivered as a synchronous workshop.
 > There is also [extensive user documentation for UCL's researching computing platforms](https://www.rc.ucl.ac.uk/docs/).

-The script is run in a [Python intepreter](https://docs.python.org/3/tutorial/interpreter.html) installed in a [Conda](https://conda.io/projects/conda/en/latest/index.html) environment which has been set up with the required versions of third-party packages.
+The script is run in a [Python intepreter](https://docs.python.org/3/tutorial/interpreter.html) installed in a [virtual environment](https://docs.python.org/3/tutorial/venv.html)  which has been set up with the required versions of third-party packages.
 The example here installs [NumPy](https://numpy.org/) and [Matplotlib](https://matplotlib.org/).
 The Python package requirements are specified in the [`requirements.txt`](requirements.txt) file.
 To set up an environment with a different set of requirements you can simply replace the example `requirements.txt` file here with one for your use case - for example to export a list of the Python packages installed in an existing environment run